Kentucky Derby post positions, odds 2022: Horses, favorite, entires, lineup

 Related: What to know about the 2022 Kentucky Derby

-Below are the post positions for the 2022 Kentucky Derby, including current odds as of May 2.
+Below are the post positions for the 2022 Kentucky Derby, including current odds and full list of horses as of May 2.

 1. Mo Donegal (10-1)